-SSU accepts non-traditional collegiate education in the form of transferable credits that can be applied towards the Bachelor's Degree.
-A student may transfer a maximum of 72 credits from a non-traditional setting using the following options:
+SSU accepts non-traditional collegiate education in the form of transferable credits that can be applied towards Associate's or Bachelor's degrees.
+A student may transfer a maximum of 36 credits in the ABA program and a maximum of 72 credits from a non-traditional setting using the following options:

-- A maximum of 72 credits may be earned through the College Level Examination (CLEP) - A maximum of 27 credits may be transferred from the following programs: - Defense Activity for Non-Traditional Education Support (DANTES) independent study/credit by examination courses - Excelsior College Examinations - Credit that has been recommended by the American Council on Education.
-This is listed in the ACE National Guide to College Credit for Workforce Training - A maximum of 45 credits may be transferred from prior military coursework or experience.
+- A maximum of 36 credits in the ABA program and 72 credits in the BBA program may be earned through the College Level Examination (CLEP) - A maximum of 13.5 credits in the ABA program and 27 credits in the BBA program may be transferred from the following programs: - Defense Activity for Non-Traditional Education Support (DANTES) independent study/credit by examination courses - Excelsior College Examinations

+- Credit that has been recommended by the American Council on Education.
+This is listed in the ACE National Guide to College Credit for Workforce Training - A maximum of 22.5 credits in the ABA program and 45 credits in the BBA program may be transferred from prior military coursework or experience.
 Coursework or experience must be evaluated by the American Council on Education.